Cosmological constraints from the power spectrum of eBOSS quasars: Tests on simulations

+Our best-fit theoretical prediction does not perfectly match the hexadecopole data on large scales, $k<~0.1~\hMpc$.
+In principle, we could adjust the model to fit the hexadecapole data better by introducing more nuisance parameters.
+We found, however, that is is not necessary as this effect does not affect cosmological inference from the eBOSS QSO sample.
+It might be important though for future spectroscopic surveys like DESI and Euclid.
+Note that the short scale systematics, which are relevant for the parameter constraints, are absorbed into our nuisance parameters.

-As a next step, we vary all cosmological parameters along with nuisance parameters defined in Sec. \ref{sec:data4} without assuming any priors except for the bias parameters for which we use \eqref{biasPr}.
+As a next step, we also vary cosmological parameters in addition to nuisance parameters.
+We assume flat infinite priors for nuisance parameters in this case, except for $b_1,b_2,b_{\mathcal{G}_2}$, for which we use \eqref{biasPr}.
 We found that the cosmological parameter recovery is unbiased for $\kmax=0.3\hMpc$.
 From this analysis where we vary cosmology, we find $P_{\rm shot,2}=-1800\pm800$.
 In addition, $P_{\rm shot,2}$ is anti-correlated with the primordial scalar power spectrum amplitude and the mass fluctuation amplitude that broadens significantly their posterior distributions.
 To lift this degeneracy we choose to employ the conservative prior given by \eqref{pshot2} in what follows.

 We do not impose a tighter prior on $P_{\rm shot,2}$ for the following reasons.
 First, the actual true cosmology of the data is unknown, which introduces an uncertainty in the $P_{\rm shot,2}$ measurement from the actual data.
 Second, the Outer Rim mocks do not contain important observational effects present in the real survey which may also affect the real distribution of $P_{\rm shot,2}$.
-We validate our prior on approximate EZ lightcone mocks which capture the observational systematics in Sec.~\ref{sec:mock2}.
+We explore the impact of the $P_{\rm shot,2}$ prior on cosmological inference in App. \ref{app:Pshot2}.

 {\bf Fingers-of-God modelling.} As a next step we validate our priors on EFT RSD counterterms.
 To do so, we assume the Gaussian prior \eqref{pshot2} along with \eqref{biasPr}.
 We extract the following leading order counterterm coefficients from the fit to the contaminated OR mocks, \be \ee These measurements are consistent with our choice of priors in \eqref{cssPr}.
 The fingers-of-God effect for the quasars seems to be somewhat stronger when compared to the LRG and ELG samples \cite{Ivanov:2021zmi}~\footnote{Note that QSO measurements correspond to the higher redshift which makes the difference with the LRG/ELG samples more significant.}.
 But we found that this enhancement is caused by the systematic effects present in the QSO sample rather than the peculiar motion of the quasars, for details see App. \ref{app:ORnosys}.
 We decided to use the somewhat tighter priors on counterterm parameters as opposed to the previous analyses \cite{Chudaykin:2020aoj,Chudaykin:2020ghx} to mitigate possible prior volume effects.